wendyverdonk93/docs/content/integrations/ecommerce-integrations/myshop/manual.md

 6. Save the page.

 ### 2. Congratulations

 You have installed and configured the plugin successfully.
-If you have any questions regarding the plugin, feel free to contact our Integration Team at <integration@multisafepay.com>
+If you have any technical queries about the app, please contact myShop directly at <support@myshop.com>